Zanjoe Marudo: Early life

-Marudo was born in Bilogbilog, Tanauan, Batangas.
+Zanjoe Acuesta Marudo was born on July 23, 1982 in Tanauan, Batangas.
 His father, Zósimo Lumbres Marudo hails from Batangas while his mother, Rosanna Acuesta, is a native of Calauag, Quezon.
-He is the third of their five children.
+He is the third of their six children.

 From elementary school until high school, he played in the basketball varsity team under the influence of his brother Zandro.
 He was with the San Sebastian College Staglets, playing in the NCAA.

 Career

-He joined a modeling contest, Body Shots, and won the first runner-up title.
-He joined Pinoy Big Brother: Celebrity Edition, coming in fourth place with actors John Prats, Bianca Gonzalez and Keana Reeves.
+Marudo joined a modeling contest, Body Shots, and won the first runner-up title.
+He joined Pinoy Big Brother: Celebrity Edition, coming in fourth place behind the likes of John Prats, Bianca Gonzalez and Keana Reeves.
 He then signed his acting contract with ABS-CBN.

 Marudo became a model after high school.
 He appeared in the Bench Fever fashion show.
-In Philippine Cosmopolitan Magazine (September 2006 issue), Marudo is one of the 10 centerfold men in the "Cosmopolitan 69 Bachelors and 10 Centerfolds" supplement.
+In Philippine Cosmopolitan Magazine (September 2006 issue), Marudo was one of the 10 centerfold men in the "Cosmopolitan 69 Bachelors and 10 Centerfolds" supplement.